 Practice Link Building

-In 2021, link building will continue to be one of the most important factors in ranking on search engines.
+Link building will continue to be one of the most important factors in ranking on search engines.
 Next to citations, it’s also the second most important ranking factor for Google’s “Snack Pack.”

 Link building entails many steps to build a network of high-quality links, but there are a couple of ways to begin the process for your local business.